-Rua Williams is a PhD candidate in the Human Centered Computing program at the University of Florida’s Computer and Information Sciences and Engineering Department.
-They are a student in Dr. Juan Gilbert’s Human Experience Research Lab studying the interactions between Technology and Disability Justice.
+Rua Williams is an Assistant Professor in Computer Graphics and Technology at Purdue University (starting in August 2020).
+They earned their PhD from the Human Centered Computing program at the University of Florida’s Computer and Information Sciences and Engineering Department.
+They were a student in Dr. Juan Gilbert’s Human Experience Research Lab.
+Rua is studying interactions between technology design, computing research practices, and Disability Justice.

 Oral presentations, whether at academic or industry conferences, guest speakers at organized events, or in the classroom, are inaccessible to many disabled people.
 People who are Deaf or Hard of Hearing may not be able to fully understand an oral presentation.
 People who are Blind or have a visual impairment may not be able to […]